DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

-See the following article for additional information: [Create a Standalone Web API Application](https://docs.devexpress.com/eXpressAppFramework/403401/backend-web-api-service/create-new-application-with-web-api-service).
+For more information, refer to the following DevExpress help topic: [Create a Standalone Web API Application](https://docs.devexpress.com/eXpressAppFramework/403401/backend-web-api-service/create-new-application-with-web-api-service).

 ### Declare a data model